 Value Proposition Statement

-- Other candidates are also applying for this position.
+- Other candidates are applying for this position.
 You will need to differentiate yourself as the preferred candidate for this job.